The-G-Man-Half-Life/practice2-logical-programming-prolog/README.md

 ### queries

 **amdAfter2021.pl**
-  - discovering the appropiate ways to print information implementing recursion.
+  - Discovering the appropiate ways to print information implementing recursion.

 **amountOfCPASUS.pl**
-  - naming the file. as the Brand is named ASUS and not Asus but it could be misunderstood so it was decided to leave it in its normal format as it is generally understood as the trademark.
+  - Naming the file. as the Brand is named ASUS and not Asus but it could be misunderstood so it was decided to leave it in its normal format as it is generally understood as the trademark.
-  - making the function to count the amount of items that were gathered during the proccess as this one had a different proccess of recursion.
+  - Making the function to count the amount of items that were gathered during the proccess as this one had a different proccess of recursion.

 **cpHDBetween.pl**
-  - naming the file briefly and understandable as the goal of this file is quite large to explain in a short file name format.
+  - Naming the file briefly and understandable as the goal of this file is quite large to explain in a short file name format.

 **laptopsRamHD.pl**
-  - making the most visually appealing the header of the print list function becase the original names were too large for each category so it was necessary to find some short names.
+  - Making the most visually appealing the header of the print list function becase the original names were too large for each category so it was necessary to find some short names.

 - **tablet2PlusGBRam.pl**
   - Having to change the knowledge database as there were not enough tablets to make this query visibly good enough.

-### 2) P3_2_NumericalMethods
-- **cosineFunction.hs**
-   - Handling how fast were the numbers increasing due to the cosine inside the program because these values could return infinite or crash the device.
-   - Organizing the functions to make the main function execute properly.
-   - Making that the tests run properly.

-- **exponentialFunction.hs**
-   - Problems related to how to divide properly the multiple functions involucrated in the main function.
-   - Problems related to what could happen with negative exponents.
-   - Problems related to how to include constant values without requesting them from users.
-   - Problem related about deciding the stopping functions for the auxiliar functions.
-   - Understanding how to reduce pi properly.

-- **naturalLogarithm.hs**
-   - Organizing properly the functions.

 ### General problems throught the development